-We have been almost 100% gluten-free for a week now.
+We have been eating almost 100% gluten-free for a week now.
 When we tell people we are eating gluten free, the first question is “why?” and our response is, “why not!”
-People act as we have just told them we are going to eat rocks for a month, when in fact, gluten-free is pretty darn delicious.
-Besides this delicious risotto we have eaten slow roasted pork loin with butternut squash and fennel, steaks with a blue cheese and butter dollop and roasted potatoes, scrambled eggs with homemade sausage patties, cheese with delicious gluten-free brown rice crackers and pink lady apples; it really is endless and we are only on week one.
+People act as we have just told them we are going to eat rocks for a month, when in fact, gluten-free is delicious.
+This delicious butternut squash, leek and clam risotto we have eaten a few times this week, it is that good.

 We kicked off the beginning to our gluten free adventure with this delicious risotto which was inspired by a Marcella Hazan recipe.
 Risotto is one of those dishes that people think is really difficult so they never attempt it.
 I, on the other hand, think it is one of the easiest and most versatile dishes one can make.
 I was not sure about risotto being gluten-free but then I found actual gluten-free risotto at the store; we were in luck.
 I did make the dish a bit different then Marcella does; I added more butternut squash and I kept the clams in their shells as I thought they were really beautiful.
 Served with a bit of wild arugula tossed with lemon juice and a little olive oil, this makes a perfect gluten-free meal.
 Now, what do you think; is gluten-free, boring?